-All Destiny Rescue's partners aftercare and rehabilitation services are provided through a trauma-informed care and practice framework which involves understanding, recognizing, and responding to the effects of all types of trauma.
-Destiny Rescue's five-fold approach to delivering trauma-informed care to survivors of sexual exploitation upholds the following in the life of each child: safety, trustworthiness, choice, collaboration, and empowerment.
+All Destiny Rescue's partners' aftercare and rehabilitation services are provided through a trauma-informed care and practice framework which involves understanding, recognizing, and responding to the effects of all types of trauma.
+Destiny Rescue's five-fold approach to delivering trauma-informed care to survivors of sexual exploitation upholds the following in each child's life: safety, trustworthiness, choice, collaboration, and empowerment.

-In order to achieve this mission, Destiny Rescue expects its partners, staff, volunteers and visitors to be child-sensitive, to act in the best interests of the child, and to uphold local legislative requirements pertaining to the safety and protection of children.
+In order to achieve this mission, Destiny Rescue expects its partners, staff, volunteers and visitors to be child-sensitive, act in the child's best interests, and uphold local legislative requirements pertaining to the safety and protection of children.
 The Child Protection Policy outlines a risk management approach to providing safety and protection across all programs with its partners, protecting not only the children but also those who work with Destiny Rescue.